material-components/material-components-android/docs/components/ProgressIndicator.md

 #### Size and layout

-`LinearProgressIndicator` can configure its height by adjusting `indicatorSize`.
+`LinearProgressIndicator` can configure its height by adjusting `trackThickness`.
-`indicatorSize` sets the width of the track/indicator; in the linear type case, it's the height of the strip.
+`trackThickness` sets the width of the track/indicator; in the linear type case, it's the height of the strip.

 Note: The width of strip depends on the view and its layout.